 - Keep feeding baby at least eight times in 24 hours to improve milk flow; don't feed with the aim of emptying the breast. - If one breast is too swollen to feed, rest this breast and feed baby from the other side.
-Feed from both breasts when the swelling has reduced (you can increase milk production through normal feeding at least eight times in 24 hours). - Aim for baby to breast/chest feed rather than using a pump as babies remove more milk than a pump. - If baby is not feeding directly at the breast, then only express when baby wants to feed and give the expressed milk to baby. - Avoid deep massage; use light sweeping of the skin instead.
-Gentle breast compressions can be used whilst baby is feeding or you are using the pump. - Avoid nipple shields. - Take ibuprofen to reduce inflammation, and for pain take paracetamol.
+Feed from both breasts when the swelling has reduced (you can increase milk production through normal feeding at least eight times in 24 hours). - Aim for baby to breast/chest feed rather than using a pump as babies remove more milk than a pump.

+- If baby is not feeding directly at the breast, then only express when baby wants to feed and give the expressed milk to baby. - Avoid deep massage; use light sweeping of the skin instead.
+Gentle breast compressions can be used whilst baby is feeding, or you are using the pump. - Avoid nipple shields. - Take ibuprofen to reduce inflammation, pain and temperature, and paracetamol for pain and reducing temperature.
+DO NOT take aspirin.
+Antibiotics may be needed if there is no improvement.
 Ice packs can be applied hourly. - Treat nipple blebs (milk blisters) do not use a needle. - Ask your infant feeding specialist for support if you have an oversupply of milk. - Look after your mental health and talk to a member of staff who can support you during this time.